buckeye-current-software/CANCorder/README.md

-CANCorder
+software-CANCorder
 =========
-Software used for datalogging and the web interface on RW-2.x
+Software used for datalogging and the web interface (RW-2x - RW-3).